frenetic-lang/tutorials/Frenetic-Tutorial.md

   and data types into OCaml.

   You don't need to read the OpenFlow specification to follow the guide.
-But, if you want to understand OpenFlow in depth, you should read it eventually.
+But, you will need to do so to understand OpenFlow in depth.

 - [Mininet](http://mininet.org/walkthrough/)